D. A. Levy

-D.A.
-Levy (October 29, 1942 – November 24, 1968), born Darryl Alfred Levey (later changed to Darryl Allen Levy), was an American poet, artist, and alternative publisher active during the 1960s, based in Cleveland, Ohio.
+d.a. levy (October 29, 1942 – November 24, 1968), born Darryl Alfred Levey (later changed to Darryl Allen Levy), was an American poet, artist, and alternative publisher active during the 1960s, based in Cleveland, Ohio.
+He consistently signed his work with lower-case letters.

 Biography

 Levy was born to Joseph J. and Carolyn Levey on Cleveland's near West side.
 Toward the end of his high school years and later, after a short stint in the Navy, Levy decided to read everything and write everything, and lose himself in the search for infinity.
 He later found a creative outlet in publishing on a small printing press.
 During this time he also discovered an important spiritual outlet in Buddhism, though Jewish by birth.

 He published his own and others' works, printed on his hand press, or in mimeographed editions through his Renegade Press and Seven Flowers Press.
 His intense awareness of the gritty and burgeoning art scene of Cleveland, which included drugs and sex, and his need to express this scene which he felt a way of attaining enlightenment, meant that he was not welcome in the political environment.